Automation for oceanographers

 GDAL for creating webtiles

 Short bash script that will take any input geotiff and create webtiles for use with leaflet maps.
-This is how I generated the ice maps for the nbp2202map and website.
+This is how I generated the ice maps for the nbp2202map.
 Credit to Li Ling for figuring out how to warp the geotiffs to a usable projection.

 PATH=$PATH:/home/callum/anaconda3/envs/geospatial/bin